CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 ### Proposed Solution: Detailed Design
 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design

+#### DSL Syntax

+The DSL file is a YAML file containing an array of mappings.
+Each mapping defines one RDA API message object.
+Top level properties in a mapping are:
+- id: Unique identifier (name) of the mapping.
+- messageClassName: Name of the protobuf message class as defined in the RDA API proto files.
+- entityClassName: Name of the generated JPA entity class to store objects of this type.
+- transformerClassName: Name of the generated class to implement the transformation of protobuf message objects into JPA entities.
+- table: Object defining details about the database table that the JPA entity maps to.
+- enumTypes: Array of objects defining any `enum` classes that the generator should create for use in the transformation.
+- transformations: Array of objects defining what transformations to apply to an RDA API message to copy its data into a JPA entity.
+- arrays: Array of objects defining detail objects (one-to-many relationships) containined within the message.

+The `table` objects contain the following properties:
+- name: Name of the table as it appears in the database.
+- schema: Name of the schema containing the table.
+- primaryKeyColumns: Array of column names for the primary key.
+- columns: Array of objects defining the columns in the table.
+Columns have the following properties:
+  - name: Name of the column as it appears in the database and entity class.
+  - sqlType: Type of the column as it would appear in SQL DDL defining the column.
+  - javaType: Type of the field in the JPA entity class that holds this column's value.
+  - nullable: Boolean indicating if the column is nullable.

+The `enumType` objects are somtimes used as flags in mapping messages to entities.
+For example the RDA API sends data in one of two possible sub-objects for payer details in FissPayer messages and the transformer copies data from whichever one has data and sets an enum column in the entity to indicate which of the two it copied the data from.
+The properties of these objects in the DSL are:
+- name: Name of the enum class in java.
+- values: Array of enum value names added to the enum in the java code.

+The `transformation` objects define how to copy data from a field in an RDA API message to a field in the JPA entity.
+A field can have multiple transformations applied to it.
+A simple example of this is a the mbi field.
+It will have two transformations: one to copy the field as is and another to store its hashed value.
+The properties of these objects in the DSL are:
+- from: Name of the field to transform as it appears in an RDA API message.
+- to: Name of the field in the JPA entity to store the the transformed value into.
+- optional: Boolean indicating whether or not a missing field value in the RDA API message is allowed.
+- transformer: Specifies the name of the transformation to apply.
+These are predefined in the plugin.
+- transformerOptions: Optional object containing key value pairs of configuration options for the transformer.
+These settings are specific to the particular transformer.

+The `array` objects contain the following properties:
+- from: Name of the field containing the array in the RDA API message.
+- to: Name of the field containing the collection of entities in the JPA entity.
+- mapping: Id of a mapping that will be used to transform each of the messages in the array.
+- namePrefix: Additional prefix added to field names for array elements when logging transformation errors.
+These are optional but they make the error messages much more readable.

+Most of these properties have reasonable defaults to handle the most common use cases.

+#### Maven Plugin Design

 The maven plugin would have a simple structure.
 Each goal would follow these steps:

 - Read the mapping file using a library such as Jackson to map the file's contents into java beans.